akhealth/EIS-Modernization/procurement-docs-search/sow.md

     -   Proven knowledge of industry standards.

-The *Technical Lead* must have a full understanding of the technical approach discussed in the interview and is responsible for ensuring that the contractor follows the proposed approach.
+The *Technical Lead* must have a full understanding of the technical approach discussed in the proposal / interview and is responsible for ensuring that the contractor follows the proposed approach.

 #### 5.8 Additional Considerations

 ##### 5.8.1 Potential Organizational Conflicts (ALASKA HAS SIMILAR CLAUSE)

-[Add Alaska language]
+[Add Alaska language - or delete this if the OCI is included in the RFP document]

 #### 5.9 OTHER REQUIREMENTS